Tualatin Valley Physical Therapy, LLC BBB Business Review

 If you’ve had a fracture, surgery, or prolonged immobilization, regaining motion and strength is a process, and the details matter.

-Why Ankle and Foot Pain Keep Returning
+Why Foot and Ankle Pain Keep Returning

-Many ankle and Achilles issues persist because:
+Many foot and ankle issues persist because:

 • Strength wasn’t fully rebuilt after injury